The Intellectual Property Review: Portugal

 Although the subject of trade secrecy is the main amendment, it is still important to mention another change foreseen in the Decree-Law.

 This concerns the end of the ban on double patent protection in Portugal.
-Article 139(3) of the European Patent Convention gives Member States the freedom to decide whether an invention, subject to a European and national patent, can be doubly protected.
-This amendment allows for double protection, as was already possible in other countries such as Austria, Sweden or Norway.
+Article 139(3) of the European Patent Convention gives Member States the freedom to decide whether an invention that is subject to a European and national patent can be doubly protected.
+This amendment allows for double protection, as was already possible in other countries such as Austria, Sweden and Norway.

 Trademark protection is regulated by Title II, Chapter 4 of the IPC.
-Trademarks may consist of a sign or set of signs capable of being represented graphically, namely words, including names of persons, designs, letters, numbers, sounds and the shape of the product or its packaging, provided that such signs are capable of distinguishing the goods or services of one undertaking from those of other undertakings.
-They may also consist of advertising phrases for the products or services to which they relate, provided they have a distinctive character, regardless of the protection that is granted by copyright.
+Trademarks may consist of a sign or set of signs capable of being represented graphically – namely words, including names of persons, designs, letters, numbers, sounds, and the shape of the product or its packaging – provided that such signs are capable of distinguishing the goods or services of one undertaking from those of other undertakings.
+They may also consist of advertising phrases for the products or services to which they relate, provided that they have a distinctive character, regardless of the protection that is granted by copyright.

 Anyone who has a legitimate interest in protection may apply for registration.6

-The trademark registration application consists of an application form, the payment of a fee, addressed to the National Institute of Industrial Property (INPI), and written in Portuguese.
-The application for registration is usually filed online since it is more efficient, expeditious and economically more advantageous for the applicant.
-In the application, in addition to the applicant's personal data, the name of the trademark, and the goods or services for which the mark is being applied for must be indicated, as well as the type of trademark in question (verbal, combined, three-dimensional), the colours used in the sign (in these cases it is mandatory to file a graphic representation of the sign), and finally, if the applicant wishes to claim priority over the right, the country, the first application for registration of the trademark and the date and number of that application should also be presented.
+The trademark registration application consists of an application form addressed to the National Institute of Industrial Property (INPI) and written in Portuguese and the payment of a fee.
+The application for registration is usually filed online because it is more efficient, expeditious and economically more advantageous for the applicant.
+In the application, in addition to the applicant's personal data, the name of the trademark and the goods or services for which the mark is being applied for must be indicated, as well as the type of trademark in question (verbal, combined, three-dimensional), the colours used in the sign (in these cases it is mandatory to file a graphic representation of the sign) and, finally, if the applicant wishes to claim priority over the right, the country, the first application for registration of the trademark, and the date and number of that application should also be presented.

 The application is later published in the Industrial Property Bulletin.
 From the date of publication in the Bulletin there is a period of two months for any possible oppositions from third parties who are interested in filing them.

-If there are no oppositions filed, the INPI studies the file.
-This study consists of the examination of the trademark and its comparison with other trademarks and distinctive signs.
+If no oppositions are filed, the INPI studies the file.
+This study consists of an examination of the trademark and its comparison with other trademarks and distinctive signs.

-The registration is granted if, after the examination, no grounds for refusal have been detected and the opposition, if there were any, is considered unfounded.
+The registration is granted if, after the examination, no grounds for refusal have been detected and the opposition, if there was any, is considered unfounded.